-Virtual events have been around for a long time, but they’re quickly becoming a mainstay in 2020, and many in the event planning industry expect many aspects of virtual events to stick around permanently.
-Physical events of all kinds have been postponed or cancelled due to coronavirus concerns, so it’s online events that are now generating the buzz.
+Virtual events have been around for a long time, but 2020 quickly made them a mainstay, and many in the event planning industry expect many aspects of virtual events to stick around permanently.

 There’s a lot that makes a virtual event totally unique from a physical event.
 One thing it shares with a physical event is the need to collect data, and, in many ways, online events do that better.
 It’s much easier to track attendees online at a virtual event than to track where they go at a live trade show or conference.
 And everywhere your attendees go online, they’re generating useful data.